nodejs/abi-stable-node/napi_from_js.md

 to be invoked
 - `[in]  argc`: The count of elements in the `argv` array
 - `[in]  argv`: Array of `napi_values` representing JavaScript values passed in as arguments to the function.
-If there are more arguments than the provided count, only the requested number of arguments are copied.
-If there are fewer arguments provided than claimed, the rest of `argv` is filled with `napi_value` values that represent `undefined`
 - `[out] result`: `napi_value` representing the JavaScript object returned

 #### Return value